 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents which is shared with and analysed by the governing body.
+We keep a record of known bullying incidents which is shared with the Governing Board.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.